TimoKropp/TimoKropp.github.io/README.md

 ## [Galton Board](https://github.com/Timokko/GaltonBoard/blob/master/GaltonBoard.py)
 From Wikipedia:
 The bean machine, also known as the Galton Board or quincunx, is a device invented by Sir Francis Galton to demonstrate the central limit theorem, in particular that with sufficient sample size the binomial distribution approximates a normal distribution.
-Among its applications, it afforded insight into regression to the mean or "regression to mediocrity".
+Among its applications, it afforded insight into regression to the mean or "regression to mediocrity".The Galton Board consists of a vertical board with interleaved rows of pegs.
+Beads are dropped from the top and, when the device is level, bounce either left or right as they hit the pegs.
+Eventually they are collected into bins at the bottom, where the height of bead columns accumulated in the bins approximate a bell curve.

  ![Animation created in python with pygame](/images/galton.gif)